 If you don’t have much time before your workout, just eat 2 tbsp of peanut butter about 10 minutes before starting your exercise routine or going out for a run.

-Peanut butter is an excellent choice for adding to your post-workout meal or snack because it has a high protein level.
+Is peanut butter good for you after a workout?
+Yes, peanut butter is an excellent choice for adding to your post-workout meal or snack because it has a high protein level.

 Muscle growth occurs after the workout, therefore you should fuel up your body with nutritious food to speed up this process.
 That’s why having your post-workout meal within a maximum of 2 hours after your training, but preferably sooner than 2 hours is very important.